Tinnitus

 Functional disorders in the area of the head joint, as well as degenerative processes on the cervical spine, almost always affect circulatory supply of the vertebral artery.
 This is especially important for the inner ear and the cerebellum.

 Tendon joint problems, as already discussed, can cause tinnitus.
 The trigeminal nerve, which supplies the temporomandibular joint, has nuclei in the area of the head joints; both problems can thus interact neurophysiologically.
+There is also a purely mechanical connection with postural habits.
+Both regions, temporomandibular joint and cervical spine, must therefore always be considered and treated.
+Another cause is stress-induced tension in the shoulder girdle and cervical spine.

 Of course, physiotherapy and osteopathy represent only one building block in the overall concept of tinnitus treatment.
 Coping strategies are used especially in chronic forms of tinnitus.
 These strategies should enable the affected person to shift the ear noise into the subconscious.
 Generally, the quicker a patient receives therapy, the more successful it is.